So You Woke Up With A Sore Jaw

 However, it’s the teeth grinding that people aren’t aware of that causes the most problems over time.
 It is estimated that there are well over 30 million people in the US who suffer from chronic teeth grinding, also known as bruxism.
 A considerable majority of these individuals suffer from persistent teeth grinding at night while they are sleeping.
 As a result, many people with bruxism remain unaware that they are suffering from the disorder.

-"Bruxism left untreated can result in major dental concerns."
+Bruxism left untreated can result in major dental concern.”

 Bruxism, which often manifests while the sufferer is asleep, is the involuntary movement of the jaw musculature while the upper and lower teeth are in contact with one another.
 As a result of that contact, an eerie grinding noise is often made as the two sets of teeth scrape against each other.

 Bruxism can cause facial pain, a sore jaw, morning headaches, as well as physical damage to the teeth and gums.
 Unfortunately, because the majority of those with bruxism are unaware of their conditions, many merely chalk up their morning facial pain and headaches to a bad night of sleep.
-Some may even self-medicate with painkillers or other over the counter drugs without genuinely treating their underlying bruxism and without ever finding long-term relief from their pain, or truly understanding the underlying causes.
+Some may even self-medicate with painkillers or other over-the-counter drugs without genuinely treating their underlying bruxism and without ever finding long-term relief from their pain or truly understanding the underlying causes.

 Many people never realize that they have the disorder until their partner tells them about it.
 Others find out after visiting a dentist or a sleep expert who notices unusual wear patterns on their teeth.
 In any case, once diagnosed many of these sufferers want to know what the underlying cause of their conditions is.

-They will be disappointed to find out that there is no single agreed upon cause of bruxism.
+They will be disappointed to find out that there is no single agreed-upon cause of bruxism.
 Instead, there are a variety of risk factors ranging from genetics to mental stability to the physical shape of a person’s teeth and jaw that may play a role in triggering bruxism.

-The real reasons behind bruxism, and other forms of jaw pain that all fall under the broad category of Temporomandibular Joint (TMJ) disorders are not well understood.
+The real reasons behind bruxism and other forms of jaw pain that all fall under the broad category of Temporomandibular Joint (TMJ) disorders are not well understood.
 At least, they can’t be pinpointed medically.
-However, based on well understood medical research and a fair bit of anecdotal evidence the causes of bruxism can be primarily sorted into two distinct categories: stress triggers and physical imbalances in the jaw or mouth itself.
+However, based on well-understood medical research and a fair bit of anecdotal evidence, the causes of bruxism can be primarily sorted into two distinct categories: stress triggers and physical imbalances in the jaw or mouth itself.

 5 Psychological Bruxism Triggers